eliemichel/OpenMfxForBlender/README.md

 Open Mesh Effect for Blender
 ============================

-This is an edited version of Blender 2.80 beta including an [Open Mesh Effects](https://github.com/eliemichel/OpenMeshEffect) based modifier.
+This is an edited version of Blender 2.82 including an [Open Mesh Effects](https://github.com/eliemichel/OpenMeshEffect) based modifier.

 ![OpenMeshEffect modifier for Blender](doc/openmesheffect/openmesheffect-for-blender.png)